SoftwareBrothers/adminjs-dev/docs-src/tutorials/cms.md

-By default, AdminBro is equipped with a powerful [quill](https://quilljs.com/) editor, which makes it a perfect tool as a Content Management System
+By default, AdminJS is equipped with a powerful [quill](https://quilljs.com/) editor, which makes it a perfect tool as a Content Management System

-### AdminBro as a Content Management System
+### AdminJS as a Content Management System

-To add quill to the AdminBro setup you need to change the type of the property holding content to the `richtext`.
+To add quill to the AdminJS setup you need to change the type of the property holding content to the `richtext`.

 Assuming this is your DB schema (mongoose example)